 - Duty cycle: 30 percent at 90 amps

 - Weight: 19 pounds

-Get the Forney welder on Amazon, at The Home Depot, or at Tractor Supply Co.
+Get the Forney welder for beginners at Amazon, The Home Depot, or Tractor Supply Co.

 While the stick welding technique is a little different than other arc welding processes, it is nevertheless easy to learn.
 The Hobart Stickmate makes an excellent choice as the best welding machine for beginners who need to weld outdoors or who need high-strength welds with minimal fuss.

-The Hobart Stickmate can run from 110 volt or 220 volt, making it easy to partner with a generator.
-It is among the more powerful of our selection and is capable of welding steel to a maximum of ⅜ inch thick.
-Although stick welding is often seen as a fast but relatively untidy process, the Hobart offers voltage adjustability in 1-degree increments, giving good control.
+The Hobart Stickmate can run from 110-volt or 220-volt supplies, making it easy to partner with a generator.
+It is among the more powerful of our selections and is capable of welding steel to a maximum of ⅜ inch thick.
+Although stick welding is often seen as a fast but relatively untidy process, the Hobart offers voltage adjustability in 1-degree increments, providing good control.
 It is lightweight and even comes with a carry strap.

 This is not a low-cost machine, yet it’s competitive for its type and built for long-term productivity.

 - Duty cycle: 30 percent at 160 amps

 - Weight: 15 pounds

 - Powerful, robust machine designed for heavy-duty welding, particularly outdoors